Mount Isa

 In terms of cultural diversity, Mount Isa records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Mount Isa's cultural diversity aligns with the broader region, as 80.9% of its residents are citizens, 81.8% were born in Australia, and 89.1% speak English only at home.
-Christianity is the predominant religion in Mount Isa, accounting for 51.6%, similar to the regional average of 52.2%.
-The top three ancestry groups in Mount Isa are Australian (25.6%), English (21.8%), and Australian Aboriginal (14.6%), the latter being lower than the regional average of 20.0%.
+Mount Isa's cultural diversity aligns with its wider region, as 80.9% are citizens, 81.8% were born in Australia, and 89.1% speak English only at home.
+Christianity is the predominant religion in Mount Isa, comprising 51.6%, slightly lower than the regional average of 52.2%.
+The top three ancestry groups in Mount Isa are Australian (25.6%), English (21.8%), and Australian Aboriginal (14.6%).

 Frequently Asked Questions - Diversity